What Jesus really looked like, the real face of Jesus

-This ancient linen cloth of the Turin Shroud is yellowed with age, bears a very faint image of the frontal and back view of a human being.
-The painting below shows how Jesus was wrapped in long piece of cloth, known as a Shroud, before entombment in Joseph of Armathea's cave.
-The entombment using burial cloth, was the Jewish custom in those ancient days.
+The ancient linen cloth of the Turin Shroud is yellowed with age and on it is a very faint image of the frontal and back view of a full human body.
+The Giulio Clovio painting below shows how a burial shroud was used for burial 2000 years ago, during the time of Jesus.
+The entombment or burial using a burial cloth, was the custom in those ancient days.
 This explains the formation of images with frontal and back views in the two halves of the cloth.

-The holy Shroud has been preserved with utmost care in the Royal Chapel of the ex-kings of Italy in the city of Turin, Italy from the year 1578 onwards.
-Since the holy Shroud is preserved and kept in the Royal Cathedral of Saint John the Baptist in Turin, Italy, it is commonly referred to as the 'Shroud of Turin' or the 'Turin Shroud'.
+The Shroud of Turin is kept in the Royal Chapel of the ex-kings of Italy in the city of Turin from the year 1578 onwards.
+Since the holy Shroud is preserved and kept in Turin, in the Royal Cathedral of Saint John the Baptist in Turin, Italy, it is commonly called the 'Shroud of Turin' or the 'Turin Shroud'.

-Before the year 1578 historical facts traces this cloth back to France, then to Constantinople (now renamed as ‘Istanbul’), then back to the city of Edessa (now ‘Urfa’ in Turkey) where the Shroud was found hidden in a wall in about the year 525 AD, before this several historical documents point to The Holy Shroud being given to King Abgar of Edessa (an independent kingdom aligned with the Kingdom of Parthia during the time of Jesus) by the Apostles of Jesus - St. Thomas and the newly appointed appostle, Thaddaeus (Addai). ....More from our Shroud History page
+Before the year 1578 historical facts traces this cloth back to France, then to Constantinople (now renamed as ‘Istanbul’), then back to the city of Edessa (now ‘Urfa’ in Turkey) where the Shroud was found hidden in the city wall in the year 525 AD.
+Before this several historical documents point to The Holy Shroud being given to King Abgar of Edessa (an independent kingdom aligned with the Kingdom of Parthia during the time of Jesus) by the Apostles of Jesus - St. Thomas and a newly appointed appostle, Thaddaeus (Addai). ....More from our Shroud History page

 Normally a photo captures the reflected light bouncing off the subject being photographed.
 This means that there will always be some areas with shadows on the photo, like on the eyes or behind the nose.
 The Shroud photo has absolutely no shadows; it is as if the light originated from the body of the subject, and radiated out of the body itself to form the image.

-Sudarium of Oviedo : In the bible mention is made of another cloth used in the burial of Jesus.
+In the bible mention is made of another cloth used in the burial of Jesus.
 To quote from the Bible - John 20:5-7 New International Version (NIV):

 The Sudarium of Oviedo has resided in the Cathedral of Oviedo in Spain since the 8th century.
 This small 2 feet 9 inch by 1 feet 9 inch (83x53 centimeters), blood stained piece of linen cloth, is revered as one of the burial cloths mentioned in the Gospel of St. John.
 The Sudarium of Oviedo is traditionally held to be the cloth that covered the head of Jesus.

 The Sudarium's existence and presence in Spain is well documented since the seventh century.
 Before this, historical evidence trace the location of the Sudarium to Jerusalem since the first centaury AD.